Leading a Diverse Workforce

 • Natural givers

-In an interesting observation, the report compares women to immigrants regarding their ability to “think, act and innovate.”
+In an interesting observation, the report looks at the participants regarding their ability to “think, act and innovate.”
 Finding ways to encourage women to strive for leadership positions through development, mentoring, and career guidance opens up a statistically under-leveraged resource for most businesses.

 Leaders have so much diversity upon which to draw.
 Those with the courage to manage the potential growing pains generated by differences in communication, approach to work, and perspective will help ensure a stronger organization for the future.